 Understanding Abilify and Its Role

-Abilify, known generically as aripiprazole, is an atypical antipsychotic medication widely prescribed for conditions such as schizophrenia, bipolar disorder, major depressive disorder (as an adjunct), and irritability associated with autism.
+Abilify, known generically as aripiprazole, is an atypical antipsychotic medication widely prescribed for conditions such as schizophrenia, bipolar disorder, major depressive disorder as an add-on treatment, Tourette’s disorder, and irritability associated with autism.
 It works by modulating dopamine and serotonin receptors in the brain, helping to balance neurotransmitter activity that influences mood, behavior, and thought processes.

-This medication is usually taken once daily in tablet or oral solution form.
-Some patients may receive Abilify as a long-acting injectable, which maintains steady drug levels over weeks.
-The goal of treatment with Abilify is to stabilize symptoms and prevent relapses or mood swings.
-Because of its delicate interaction with brain chemistry, maintaining consistent dosing is crucial.
+This medication is usually taken once daily in tablet, orally disintegrating tablet, or oral solution form.
+Some patients may receive aripiprazole as a long-acting injectable, which maintains drug levels over weeks and is given by a healthcare professional on a scheduled basis.
+The goal of treatment with Abilify is to stabilize symptoms and reduce the chance of relapse, mood swings, agitation, or disruptive symptom changes.
+Because of its interaction with brain chemistry, maintaining consistent dosing is important.

 What Happens If You Miss A Dose Of Abilify?